GAS-inno/MS_PowerPlatform/PowerAutomate_Desktop/README.md

-Here’s a well-structured **README.md** file for your GitHub project based on the provided code and context.
-This README will help users understand the purpose of your project, how to use it, and what it does.
+This README will help users understand the purpose of my project, how to use it, and what it does.

+# Project Title
+## Singtel Invoice Processing Automation
 ---

-# Singtel Invoice Processing Automation
+# Why I Built This
+In my workplace, I am responsible for raising multiple invoices and purchase orders (POs) in our finance system.
+This process can be quite tedious, as it requires me to open each PDF file, read the amounts, and then manually input the data into the finance system for purchase request approval.

+To streamline this workflow and reduce the time spent on repetitive tasks, I came up with the idea to use Power Automate Desktop.
+This tool allows me to automate the extraction of data from PDF files and input it directly into our finance system, significantly lightening my workload and increasing efficiency.
+By automating this process, I aim to minimize human error, save time, and allow myself to focus on more strategic tasks that add value to my role and the organization.

 ## **Overview**
 This project automates the extraction and processing of invoice data from Singtel PDF files.
 The extracted data is written to an Excel file for further analysis and reporting.
 The automation script is designed to: